The appraisal process is an estimation that generates an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-Tucker Appraisal Service, LLC is always prepared to elaborate on any questions you might have about appraisals in Raleigh and Wake County.
+Tucker Appraisal Service, LLC is always willing to handle any questions you might have about appraisals in Raleigh and Wake County.